-ECAT was founded 30 years ago by the Chief Executive Officers of leading U.S.

-The growth of the U.S. economy companies who were concerned about ensuring the growth of the U.S. economy through expanding U.S. international trade and investment.
+mately 4 million persons.
+ECAT was founded 30 years ago by the Chief Executive Officers of leading U.S. companies who were concerned about ensuring the growth of the U.S. economy through expanding U.S. international trade and investment.
 ECAT's mission remains as vital today as it was at its founding.